NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

 // devices.
 Each packet sent will be trimmed to have number of bytes dividable by given value.
 // Since NCS 1.9 the flash implementation can buffer unaligned data instead of discarding. dfuManager.setMemoryAlignment(memoryAlignment);
-// Set a mode: Confirm only, Test only, or Test & Confirm.
-For multi-core update only the first is
+// Set a mode: Confirm only, Test only, Test & Confirm or None.
-// supported.
+// For multi-core update only the first one is supported.
 See details below. dfuManager.setMode(mode);

 // Start the firmware upgrade with the image data.